 Cocotte de veau aux herbes.
-After the long week end of Turkey and left overs, cooking something new was fun.
+After the long weekend of Turkey and leftovers, cooking something new was fun.

-I love to cook my meals in the oven when the occasion presents itself.
-Thus tonight we did just that.
+I love to cook my meals in the oven when the occasion presents itself thus tonight we did just that.

-A wonderfully tender veal shoulder ( have your butcher cut it into pieces to save you time) with tarragon, parsley and chervil with wine and lemon.
+A wonderfully tender veal shoulder ( have your butcher cut it into pieces to save you time) with tarragon, parsley, and chervil with wine and lemon.

 Finishing it by adding the heavy cream, the sauce will dilute thus adding even more flavor to the meat.

-Cocotte de Veau aux Herbes.
+Cocotte de Veau aux Herbes - A classic French recipe

-2 pounds of veal shoulder
+- 2 lbs veal 2 pounds shoulder of veal

-1 cup of white wine
+- 1 cup white wine 1 cup white wine

-2 to 3 tablespoons heavy cream
+- 3 tbsps heavy cream 2 to 3 tablespoons heavy cream

-Preheat the oven to 400 degrees.
+- Preheat the oven to 400 degrees.
 Cut the veal into pieces of 2 to 3 inches thick.
 Chop the parsley, the tarragon and the chervil.
 In a large cocotte melt the butter.

-Serve in a shallow dish.
+- Serve in a shallow dish.

-Great side dish are butter sautéed mushrooms.
+- Great side dish are butter sautéed mushrooms.